 Combination of techniques

 The third benefit is that Krav Maga combines all the best elements for self defense from other martial arts.
-So you get elbows from Muay Thai, punching from boxing, grapling from Wresting and some Judo etc.
+So you get elbows from Muay Thai, punching from boxing, grapling from Wresting and BJJ, some Judo techniques etc. For this reason it’s better for self defense than Silat, a martial art with which it’s sometimes compared with.

 You basically become a Jack of all Trades in a short period of time.
 You won’t become a champion in either of those sports by learning Krav Maga, but you’ll have more skills to choose from depending on the situation.